msinhore/adaptive-climate-blueprint/debug_temperature.md

-# Debug da Lógica de Temperatura
+# Temperature Logic Debug

-Vamos analisar um caso específico:
+Let's analyze a specific case:

-## Configuração:
+## Configuration:
 - max_comfort_temp_val = 27°C
-- outdoor_temp = 30°C (exemplo)
+- outdoor_temp = 30°C (example)
 - comfort_category = "II" (±3°C)
-- indoor_temp = 29°C (muito quente)
+- indoor_temp = 29°C (too hot)

-## Cálculos:
+## Calculations:
 1. adaptive_comfort_temp = 18.9 + 0.255 × 30 = 26.55°C ≈ 26.6°C
 2. comfort_tolerance = 3.0°C
 3. comfort_temp_max = min(26.6 + 3.0, 27.0) = min(29.6, 27.0) = 27.0°C ✅

-## Problema Identificado:
+## Problem Identified:
-Na lógica target_temp original, quando indoor_temp > comfort_temp_max:
+In the original target_temp logic, when indoor_temp > comfort_temp_max:
-- Modo ocupado: comfort_temp_max = 27°C ✅
+- Occupied mode: comfort_temp_max = 27°C ✅
-- Modo não ocupado: comfort_temp_max + setback = 27 + 2 = 29°C ❌
+- Unoccupied mode: comfort_temp_max + setback = 27 + 2 = 29°C ❌

-O problema era que quando o ambiente não estava ocupado e estava muito quente, a automação estava AUMENTANDO a temperatura em vez de manter o limite máximo.
+The problem was that when the environment was unoccupied and too hot, the automation was INCREASING the temperature instead of maintaining the maximum limit.

-## Correção Implementada:
+## Implemented Fix:
-A nova lógica para modo não ocupado:
+The new logic for unoccupied mode:
-- Se indoor_temp > comfort_temp_max: usar comfort_temp_max (nunca exceder o limite)
+- If indoor_temp > comfort_temp_max: use comfort_temp_max (never exceed the limit)
-- Se indoor_temp < comfort_temp_min: usar comfort_temp_min - setback (com limite mínimo)
+- If indoor_temp < comfort_temp_min: use comfort_temp_min - setback (with minimum limit)
-- Senão: usar adaptive_comfort_temp
+- Otherwise: use adaptive_comfort_temp

-Agora NUNCA ultrapassará os limites de conforto configurados pelo usuário!
+Now it will NEVER exceed the comfort limits configured by the user!